 Cybersecurity is a critical component of Next Generation 911.
 The 911 Program partners with all of its private-sector vendors on cyber efforts and closely works with the network operations centers for cyber monitoring and protection.
-As part of the procurement of services, HSEMD works with lowa Office of the Chief Information Officer (OCIO) to ensure the latest cybersecurity provisions are included.
-As part of the shared services partnership with Zetron, HSEMD and Zetron placed Overwatch Devices from SecuLore for enhanced cyber monitoring and reporting, protecting the critical host devices for the PSAPs on the shared services.
+As part of the procurement of services, HSEMD works with Iowa Office of the Chief Information Officer (OCIO) to ensure the latest cybersecurity provisions are included.
+As part of the shared services partnership with Zetron, HSEMD and Zetron placed Overwatch devices from SecuLore for enhanced cyber monitoring and reporting, protecting the critical host devices for the PSAPs on the shared services.

-HSEMD is also working with the Iowa Statewide Interoperability Communications Systems Board and the Department of Homeland Security's Cybersecurity and Infrastructure Security Agency (CISA) to conduct a cyber assessment on the State's 911 system.
-This assessment should occur during FY 2023.
+The HSEMD 911 program also worked with the Iowa Statewide Interoperability Communications Systems Board and the U.S. Department of Homeland Security's Cybersecurity and Infrastructure Security Agency (CISA) to conduct a cyber assessment on the State's 911 system.
+This assessment occurred during FY 2023.
+The final report can be made available upon request.